-Become the engineer who confidently uses data science to transform big data into informed, high-impact actions.
+Become the engineer who confidently uses data analytics to transform big data into informed, high-impact actions.

 What you will learn in this program: